 Right click on the pie chart and select the Show Data Labels option from the context menu to show the values

-NOTE: Please refer Formatting Pie Chart in SSRS article to understand the steps involved in formatting labels, legends and pallets.
+NOTE: Please refer Formatting Pie Chart article to understand the steps involved in formatting labels, legends and pallets.

 Thank You for Visiting Our Blog